codacy/chart/docs/maintenance/upgrade.md

     ```bash
     helm get values codacy \
-                    --output yaml \
+                    --namespace codacy \
-                    --namespace codacy > codacy.yaml
+                    --output yaml > codacy.yaml
     ```

 2. Review the values stored in the file `codacy.yaml`, making any changes if necessary.

-3. Perform the upgrade, setting the values stored in the file:
+3. Perform the upgrade using the values stored in the file:

     ```bash
     helm upgrade codacy codacy-stable/codacy \